ModelOriented/kernelshap/README.md

 The results are identical.
 While more on-off vectors $z$ were required (1022), only a single call to `predict()` was necessary.

-Pure sampling can be enforced by setting the hybrid degree to 0:
+Pure sampling (not recommended!) can be enforced by setting the hybrid degree to 0:

 ```r
 s <- kernelshap(fit, X[1L, ], bg_X = X, hybrid_degree = 0)